Nexmo/station/_documentation/client-sdk/in-app-voice/building-blocks/hangup-call.md

 ## Try it out

-When you run the code you hangup the Call.
+When you run the code you hang up the Call.